 - a.
-Formative Feedback Cycle: The principal will conduct 2-3 observations per inquiry cycle that are at least 15 minutes in length, and includes a review of the lesson plan and state curriculum standard(s) for the lesson, and pupil engagement.
+Formative Feedback Cycle: The principal will conduct 1-3 observations per inquiry cycle that are at least 15 minutes in length, and includes a review of the lesson plan and state curriculum standard(s) for the lesson, and pupil engagement.
 The following process will be used to collect evidence, analyze evidence, and provide formative feedback within Pivot, as defined: - Script Collect specific and descriptive evidence (E.g., create a data log/running record) that is judgment and interpretation free by typing/writing, taking pictures and/or video clips of the learning environment, including what the students and teacher(s) are saying and doing. - 2) Code Align evidence from script to specific indicators in the 5D+ Rubric (NOT performance levels). - 3) Notice / Wonder / Response Identify/highlight evidence and pose questions related to a teacher's area of focus (i.e., IDP performance goals).
-A teacher shall add responses to the wonderings in Pivot within 24-48 hours of the observation feedback or provide responses to the observer during a post-observation meeting. - 4) Sort Analyze evidence of teacher practice to identify a teacher's zone of proximal development in preparation to provide formative feedback.
-For
+A teacher shall add responses to the wonderings in Pivot by the end of their next planning period following the observation OR provide responses to the observer during a post-observation meeting. - 4) Sort Analyze evidence of teacher practice to identify a teacher's zone of proximal development in preparation to provide formative feedback.
+For example:

-CAN do...
-VERGE of FAR from There is evidence of the practice in place (with intention) but it may not be as effective as it needs to be.
+CAN do VERGE of FAR from There is evidence that the practice is in place (with intention).
+There is evidence of the practice in place (with intention) but it may not be as effective as it needs to be.
 There isn't evidence of the practice in place (with intention)

-5) Feedback - Provide teacher evidence-based, formative feedback that recognizes/affirms practices in place and actionable next steps

-(short-term coaching points) specific to the teacher's areas of focus.
+5) Feedback - Provide teacher evidence-based, formative feedback that recognizes/affirms practices in place and actionable next steps (short-term coaching points) specific to the teacher's areas of focus.
 For example: